Studying $\textrm{QED}_3$ with radial quantization on the lattice: Free limit: Discussion

 It is known that anisotropic lattices require a non-perturbative fine-tuning of the coupling constants \cite{Karsch:1982ve,Burgers:1987mb} (see also Refs.~\cite{Edwards:2008ja,HadronSpectrum:2008xlg}).
 In our case, a condition for the fine-tuning will be to require the full spherical symmetry (see Refs.~\cite{Brower:2020jqj,Brower:2024otr} for improvement schemes).
 We consider machine-learning-based optimizations \cite{BFSM2025} to be helpful at large refinement levels $L$ to deduce a large number of coupling constants from the correlator data.

 Once the coupling constants are given in a systematically improvable way, a quantitative first-principles study becomes possible.
-Our estimate for the reproduced descendant levels is smaller for the gauge sector, which is up to level 2 without refinement $(L=1)$ and up to level 7 with the first refinement $(L=2)$.
-Since the pure gauge theory is not conformal, this estimate is crude and the actual value can be closer to the fermion result, which is up to level 6 without refinement $(L=1)$ and up to level 10 with the first refinement $(L=2)$.
-(Note that the lowest-dimension state is $n=1$ in the gauge correlator and $n=0$ in the fermion propagator.)
+We expect from the free limit result that the first few descendant states can be reproduced on the coarse lattices.
+In fact, in the fermion propagator, the states with $0 \leq n\leq 6$ are reproduced without refinement $(L=1)$ and those with $0 \leq n\leq 10$ with the first refinement $(L=2)$, while in the gauge current correlator, $1 \leq n\leq 3$ for $L=1$ and $1 \leq n\leq 8$ for $L=2$.
 In this regard, it will be interesting to compare lattice results with the fuzzy sphere formulation \cite{Zhu:2022gjc,Fardelli:2024qla,Lauchli:2025fii}, where the number of states in the system is controlled differently and the descendants can be filled exactly up to a given level.
 The complementary advantages of the two methods can help probe unexplored conformal theories in higher dimensions.

 Another interesting direction is to consider the odd-flavor theory.
 As mentioned in Introduction, the theory is considered to induce a Chern-Simons term in the effective action that violates parity \cite{Redlich:1983kn,Redlich:1983dv,Narayanan:1997by,Kikukawa:1997qh}.
 Despite the fact that the odd number of flavors results in a sign-indefinite determinant on the lattice, since the parity anomaly can be seen as a counterpart of the chiral anomaly in four dimensions, clarifying the theoretical picture as well as its phenomenological consequences would be helpful to understand quantum field theory from non-perturbative perspectives.